xenoken/QuickRest/README.md

 QuickRest is designed to help in building rest requests in the fastest way possible.

-As an example, here is the most basic rest request achievable with quickrest:
+As an example, here is the most basic REST request achievable with QuickRest:

 ```
 using QuickRest